You've been meaning to start creating content for your site. Maybe for months. But every time you sit down to begin, the same thought stops you:

 - Which topics you can write about quickly and with confidence

-- Which posts actually bring search traffic (and which don't)
+- Which posts actually bring search traffic

 - What your audience asks follow-up questions about